NordicPlayground/thingy-rocks-cloud-aws-js/README.md

 aws ssm put-parameter --name /thingy-rocks-backend/memfault/organizationId --type String --value <Memfault Organization ID>
 aws ssm put-parameter --name /thingy-rocks-backend/memfault/projectId --type String --value <Memfault Project ID>
 ```

+### UDP ingress

+`udp.ingress.thingy.rocks` receives UDP packages on port `6666`.

+### API domain

+A hosted Zone is created by the deployment.

+Create a `NS` record in the DNS settings for `thingy.rocks` (in CloudFlare),
+with the `ingress.thingy.rocks` as the name and the list of nameservers from the
+output.